 Poland, 30 August 1920: the Russian General Semyon Budyonny and his dreaded First Cavalry Army, the Konarmiya, are facing disaster.
 Stuck in a 10-mile cul-de-sac, surrounded by resurgent enemy, and with artillery shells falling in all directions, Budyonny needs to find a quick means of escape.
 Poor weather compounds the misery, with incessant rain turning the dusty roads into rivers of mud.
 However, an easterly route leading from the village of Czesniki offers a ray of hope and, although the Poles have forces in the area, Budyonny is confident they lack the strength and cohesion to offer firm resistance.
 The key to success would be speed and dominating the high ground between Czesniki and a hamlet called Komarów.
 Hold this and a rapid withdrawal could be made in relatively good order.
-Budyonny’s Cossacks were told to prepare for a breakout the next morning and, in the event, would end up fighting one of Europe’s last grand cavalry battles.
+Budyonny’s Cossacks are told to prepare for a breakout the next morning and, in the event, would end up fighting one of Europe’s last grand cavalry battles.

 The eagle and the bear